Linaro/website/about/board/README.md

 <div class="container board_member no-padding">
 <div class="col-sm-9 no-padding" markdown="1">
-### **Ian Ferguson** / Non-executive Director for ARM
+### **Ian Ferguson** / Non-executive Director for Arm

-Ian Ferguson is vice president of corporate marketing at ARM.
-Ian joined ARM in 2007 as director of enterprise and embedded solutions.
-Within this role, Ian led a segment marketing group chartered with driving ARM technology into embedded applications such as automotive, smart grid and networking applications.
-He was promoted to vice president to lead ARM’s segment development in server systems and push into energy-efficient data centers.
+Ian Ferguson is vice president of corporate marketing at Arm.
+Ian joined Arm in 2007 as director of enterprise and embedded solutions.
+Within this role, Ian led a segment marketing group chartered with driving Arm technology into embedded applications such as automotive, smart grid and networking applications.
+He was promoted to vice president to lead Arm’s segment development in server systems and push into energy-efficient data centers.
 Following rapid success in these areas, he was promoted to lead all the segment teams in January 2013.

-Prior to ARM, Ian was vice president of marketing for Enigma Semiconductor and QuickLogic.
+Prior to Arm, Ian was vice president of marketing for Enigma Semiconductor and QuickLogic.
 He has also worked as European marketing manager for IDT and as technical marketing engineer for Motorola.

 </div>
 <div class="col-sm-3 text-center">